-Companies wishing to sell to Greater China must pay the required duties and follow several stringent processes.
+Companies planning on exporting to Greater China must pay the required duties and follow several stringent processes.
 In China and Taiwan, taxes apply to different alcoholic beverages, while only spirits with an alcoholic strength of more than 30% by volume are taxed in Hong Kong and Macau.

-To succeed in the Greater China markets, businesses should: 1) understand the competition in the markets, 2) determine which local markets to target, 3) develop the right pricing strategy, 4) craft a successful branding strategy, and 5) find reliable local partners to achieve sales goals in the market.
+To succeed in exporting alcohol to Greater China, businesses should: 1) understand the competition in the markets, 2) determine which local markets to target, 3) develop the right pricing strategy, 4) craft a successful branding strategy, and 5) find reliable local partners to achieve sales goals in the market.

-The experiences of Coopers Brewery and Jackson Family Wines, Australian and American producers, respectively, demonstrate the value of investing in analyzing and understanding the market.
+The experiences of Coopers Brewery and Jackson Family Wines, Australian and American producers, respectively, demonstrate the value of investing in analyzing and understanding the markets before exporting to Greater China.
 Their success in Hong Kong and China shows the return firms can enjoy when they accurately assess the market and competition and employ the time and due diligence necessary to develop strong relationships with suitable local partners who can help them establish reliable sales channels.

 China is one of the most exciting markets for foreign alcohol companies.
 Consumer spending hit at an all-time high of ¥31 million (US$4.6 million) in 2018.
 With a per capita disposable income of ¥26,000 (US$4,000), the Chinese are thirsty for premium alcohol and other high quality goods.
 Consumption is driven in large part by the growing middle class who demands better quality in their purchases.